velexi-corporation/VLXI-Cookiecutter-Julia/README.md

       julia> DocumenterTools.genkeys()
       ```

-   2. Add the public key as a GitHub deployment key.
+   2. Add the public key as a GitHub Deploy key.

       From the project GitHub repository, navigate to "Settings" > "Deploy keys"
       (in the "Security" section of the side menu).

       Add a deploy key named `Julia Documenter`.

-   3. Add the private key as a GitHub secret.
+   3. Add the private key as a GitHub Secret.

       From the project GitHub repository, navigate to "Settings" > "Secrets"
       (in the "Security" section of the side menu).